sentioxyz/sentio-composer/readme.md

 This project includes a CLI tool, also we've built a web app on top of it.
 You can choose to use the CLI tool or directly start the web stack locally via docker.

+## Visit demo website at http://composer.sentio.xyz/
+We host a demo website for preview use, have a try :sparkles: !

 ## Start the Web APP locally
 ```shell
 sudo docker run --env BIN_PATH="/app/view-function" -d -p 8080:4000 poytr1/sentio-composer-app:latest